Learn - Transactions

 Why use an import hash?
 Because banks and files can be pulled more than once.
 The hash makes re-uploads and repeated bank pulls safe in the common case while still letting you correct a wrong match deliberately.

 - Editing the description, amount, or date on a bank-imported row inside this dialog updates the row, but the original import hash stays attached.
-The next bank pull will still skip the same line for that item, even though the row’s current values no longer match what the bank reported.
+The next bank pull will still skip the same imported transaction for that item, even though the row’s current values no longer match what the bank reported.
 Your edit “wins” until you delete the row.

 - Deleting the whole event from the planner removes the hashes for its bank-imported transactions, freeing them to be matched against a different event next time.
 If you change your mind, Undo Action on the deleted row in History restores the hashes.
-Undo can fail if you matched the same bank line to a different event in the meantime; see When Undo is blocked for the full failure catalog.
+Undo can fail if you matched the same bank transaction to a different event in the meantime; see When Undo is blocked for the full failure catalog.

 How transactions move your balance